VUIIS/dax/docs/processors.rst

 The **resources** subsection of each xnat assessor should contain a list of resources to download from the matched scan.
 Each resource requires fields for **ftype** and **var**.

-The **ftype** specifies what type to downloaded from the resource, either *FILE*, *DIR*, or *DIRJ*. *FILE* will download individual files from the resource. *DIR* will download the whole directory from the resource with the hieararchy maintained. *DIRJ* will also download the directory but strips extraneous intermediate directories from the produced path as impelemented by the "-j" flag of unzip.
+The **ftype** specifies what type to downloaded from the resource, either *FILE*, *DIR*, or *DIRJ*. *FILE* will download individual files from the resource. *DIR* will download the whole directory from the resource with the hierarchy maintained. *DIRJ* will also download the directory but strips extraneous intermediate directories from the produced path as impelemented by the "-j" flag of unzip.

 The **var** field defines the tag to be replaced in the **command** string template (see below).